adamaviv/ic220-s19/units/unit_04.md

 ## Sequential Logic

-So far, we've only consider logic circuits that are *combinational* as they only compute based on the current input.
+So far, we've only considered logic circuits that are *combinational* as they only compute based on the current input.
 However, you can imagine computation that is *sequential*, where the logic takes into account current inputs and previous inputs.